 The survivors inherit in the order laid down by law.
 First comes the surviving spouse or registered partner, together with issue (i.e. children, grandchildren and great grandchildren).

-If there is no spouse or children, the parents and their issue inherit.
-If there are no parents or their issue, then the grandparents and their issue inherit.
-If none of these relatives survives, the entire estate goes to the state.
+If there is no spouse or children, the parents and/or their issue inherit.
+If there are no parents or their issue, then the grandparents and/or their issue inherit.
+If none of these relatives survives, the entire estate goes to the canton or the commune.

 Cohabitees are not regarded as statutory heirs and thus inherit nothing on their partner's death.
-Even if there is a will, there is a limit to how much they can inherit if statutory entitlements (minimum amounts under the law of succession) have to be paid to issue or parents.
+Even if there is a will, there is a limit to how much they can inherit if statutory entitlements (minimum amounts under the law of succession) have to be paid to issue, parents or a surviving spouse.

 A statutory entitlement is a guaranteed share of the deceased's estate for the children, parents, spouse and registered partner.
 Even if you make a will, you cannot override a family member's statutory entitlement.
 However, heirs can renounce their statutory entitlements by signing an inheritance renunciation contract.